Age: 15 years old

 Hi, Pebbles here.
 Settling in nicely and taking control of my foster home while I wait for the purrfect family to come along.
 My foster family was prepared for me to be shy and nervous during the adjustment period but I just stepped out of that carrier, stretched out, and strolled over to meet everyone.
 It is a quieter home here than what I am used to.
 No other dogs or cats but that is ok.
 I kind of like my space.

 Do you have room in your home, your lap, and your heart for a practically purrfect kitty?
-Look me up.
+Apply for me here.